 The SAIS Review of International Affairs is dedicated to advancing the debate on leading contemporary issues in world affairs.
-Seeking to bring a fresh and policy-relevant perspective to global political, economic and security questions, the SAIS Review publishes essays that straddle the boundary between scholarly inquiry and practical experience.
+Seeking to bring a fresh and policy-relevant perspective to global political, economic, and security questions, SAIS Review publishes essays that straddle the boundary between scholarly inquiry and practical experience.

 For the website, perhaps our introductory article describes us best: